History and Nature Combine at Aguirre Sugar Mill

 There is no charge for the visitor center, nor the trails.

-The Jobos Bay National Estuarine Research Reserve visitor center is open Monday to Friday from 7:30am to 3:30pm, and Saturday from 7:30am to 3:00pm.
-Closed noon to 1pm for lunch.
-Closed on Sunday.
+The Jobos Bay National Estuarine Research Reserve visitor center is open Monday to Friday from 8:00am to 3:30pm.
+Possibly closed noon to 1pm for lunch.
+Closed on weekends.

 You can call the Jobos Bay National Estuarine Research Reserve visitor center at 787-853-3569 or 787-853-4617 for more information.

-You can get more information on their Facebook page, the DRNA web site, and you can refer to their management plan (PDF).
+You can get more information on their Facebook page, or the DRNA web site.

 The Jobos Bay National Estuarine Research Reserve visitor center and Aguirre Sugar Mill ruins are located on Route 703 at KM 2.3 in Salinas.